Santa Rosa and Escambia counties

 Anglers needing advice regarding fishing spots or information on river conditions can call Blackwater Fisheries Research and Development Center near Holt (850-957-6175), or Ted Brown at Becks Lake Fish Camp, LLC (850-375-0383).

-Anglers should be aware of potential obstacles, such as downed trees and other debris in the river as a result of past hurricanes and exercise caution while navigating the Escambia River.
-Access into some backwaters and sloughs that were formerly open may now be blocked.
-Downed trees and logjams created by the hurricanes can also provide prime habitat and shelter for largemouth bass and bream, and anglers may want to try their luck in areas where these occur.
-A logjam has developed on the Escambia River, south of Sandy Landing.
-Anglers will not be able to navigate through this diversion at this time.
-Sandy Landing (located in the upper river) is closed between January 1st and February 15th.
+Anglers should be aware of potential obstacles, such as downed trees and other debris in the river and exercise caution while navigating the Escambia River.
+Passages into some backwaters and sloughs that were formerly open may now be blocked.
+Downed trees and log jams can provide prime habitat and shelter for largemouth bass and bream, and anglers may want to try their luck in areas where these occur.
+A log-jam north of Parker Island (near Cotton Lake) currently impedes boat traffic and anglers will not be able to navigate through this diversion at this time.

 It is illegal to take or possess alligator gar without a valid scientific collectors permit.
 Consequently, even attempting to take alligator gar that you intend to release is breaking the law.
 Alligator gar are native to Panhandle Rivers and can grow to more than 150 pounds.
 Their gator-like snout is distinctly different than the snout’s of spotted or longnose gar, the two other gar species found in the panhandle.
 Researchers are evaluating the population size and other biological considerations that will help inform possible future regulation changes (See: MyFWC.com/research, and then click freshwater, and alligator-gar).